VictorHRH/PES_PROG2/README.md

 We will base this course mainly off three different sources.

--   For the first part, we will use âAn Introduction to R, Notes on R: A Programming Environment for Data Analysis and Graphics, Version 4.1.2â by Venables, Smith and the R core team.
+-   For the first part, we will use "An Introduction to R, Notes on R: A Programming Environment for Data Analysis and Graphics, Version 4.1.2" by Venables, Smith and the R core team.

--   For the second part, we will use âR for Data Science.
-Import, Tidy, Transform, Visualize and Model Dataâ by Wickham and Grolemund.
+-   For the second part, we will use "R for Data Science.
+Import, Tidy, Transform, Visualize and Model Data" by Wickham and Grolemund.

--   Lastly, we will use âTime Series Analysis and Its Applications, With R Examplesâ by Shumway and Stoffer.
+-   Lastly, we will use "Time Series Analysis and Its Applications, With R Examples" by Shumway and Stoffer.

 For other topics, I will provide lecture notes.